Segovia is better known for its magnificent Aquaducto and the city and the Aquaducto were declared a Unesco World Heritage in the mid 1980‘s.

 The Aqueducto reaches its highest point at 93 ft. and is simply a magnificent piece of ancient architecture.

-Among the ancient treasures of Segovia is the CATEDRAL DES DE SAN MIGUEL that sits at the center of the Plaza de Mayor.
+Among the ancient treasures of Segovia is the CATEDRAL DE SAN MIGUEL that sits at the center of the Plaza de Mayor.
 It is the same church where Isabel was crowned queen of Castille.
 This cathedral is symbolic of Spain‘s position as one of the strong bastion of Catholicism in the ancient times.

 The interior of this Gothic church is of white walls and stone vaulting.
 The original cathedral was built near the alcazar and was transferred to its present location.